 - 1. The student arranges for official AP scores to be sent from high school to the HBU Registrar's Office. - 2.
 The student presents the AP portfolio compiled through the high school art program to the HBU Art Faculty for evaluation. - 3.
-The student receives written approval from the School of Art Director to accept the scores and portfolio in lieu of a lower level art course(s).
+The student receives written approval from the chair of the Department of Visual Arts to accept the scores and portfolio in lieu of a lower level art course(s).